David-OConnor/pyflow/README.md

 ### Building and publishing:
 - `pyflow package` - Package for distribution (uses setuptools internally, and builds both source and wheel.)
-- `pyflow package --features "test all"` - Package for distribution with features enabled, as defined in `pyproject.toml`
+- `pyflow package --extras "test all"` - Package for distribution with extra features enabled, as defined in `pyproject.toml`
 - `pyflow publish` - Upload to PyPi (Repo specified in `pyproject.toml`.
 Uses `Twine` internally.)